 - Plantar warts sometimes resemble calluses.
 They are flat in appearance, deep-rooted in the skin, and can cause pain when you walk.
 They may be yellow or brown and may also be dotted with tiny grey-black nodules.

-Luckily, most HPV infections do not become cancerous.
+Fortunately, most HPV infections do not become cancerous.
 However, certain strains of HPV have been associated with the development of cervical cancer, vulvar cancer, anal cancer, and, rarely, cancer of the penis.
 If and when complications arise, they're often due to genital warts.
 Warts can also cause a number of problems during pregnancy.
 They can become bigger and interfere with urination and even cause obstruction during delivery.
 In rare instances, a baby can also develop warts in the throat (laryngeal papillomatosis) if the mother has genital warts.
 For this reason, it's important for women to have regular Pap smears, especially those who have experienced HPV infection or genital warts.

 Making the Diagnosis